marceloofernandes/Azure-IoT-developer-boot-camp/README.md

 Instructions: https://azure-samples.github.io/azureiotlabs/IoTHub/

 Note: This module requires the MXChip board which was not made available at the time of the experiment.
+Therefore, this module has not been performed yet.
 <br />

 ### Module 3: Connect a Pi simulator to Azure IoT Hub